andy-zhangief/binance-bot/README.md

 To run: `node main prepump [optional price check timeframe in seconds]` e.g `node main prepump` or `node main prepump 20` (free to play around with this value) or `node main [COINPAIR]` e.g `node main BTCUSDT` (NOT RECOMMENDED).

 The bot starts in auto mode, which means it will automatically buy and sell when it detects an opportunity.
 To toggle, press `a`.
-To manually buy and sell, press `b` or `s` respectively.
+To manually buy and sell, press ctrl + `b` or `s` respectively.

 Press `q` to exit the buy graph screen and look for other opportunities.
 Press `e` to extend the opportunity window for a particular coin.